ajs0428/SOC-patterns-drivers/README.md

  	- Additional .qmd documents with "noWIP" are similar \
 modeling scripts but without the WIP parameter

-- Finally mapped are produced with
+- Finally mapped SOC stock predictions are produced with
 	- PNW_SOC_Prediction.qmd

-	- Final maps are made in QGIS
+	- QGIS for stylistic rendering

+Figures and tables for the manuscript are created in
+    - PNW_Figures_Tables.qmd
+There are many figures and tables which require derived tables \
+or models from the earlier scripts.
+However these are also \
+in a zip folder
+- required_figurestables.zip

 Authors: